 View a series of welcome videos for students considering the Integrative Physiology major.
 Incoming freshmen and sophomores should consider participating in the Health Professions Residential Academic Program in Kittredge West Hall; this is a decision you need to make at the time you select your housing on campus.

-See the advising page for information about seeing an advisor and declaring the IPHY major, and for answers to frequently-asked questions.
+See the Biology Advising page for information about seeing an advisor and declaring the IPHY major, and for answers to frequently-asked questions.